 Both these superpowers distributed the peninsula in two parts with the USA announcing their military regime in the South while the Soviet Union setting up a communist government in North Korea.
 However, both the superpowers were bent on invading the other portion of the Korean peninsula and unifying it under one regime.

 The skirmishes between the superpowers were further ignited by the Korean politicians and the volatile relationship between the South and North Korea erupted when 75,000 members from the North Korean army invaded South Korea with the support of Soviet leader Stalin.
 The proxy war between the two superpowers turned into a civil war that lasted for three years and consumed the lives of almost 2-4 million amongst which 70% were civilians.
-Although there was no signing of the peace treaty, North and South Korea along with US and China agreed to formally end the war between the two nations in 2021.
+The Korean War ended in 1953 with an armistice agreement between North and South Korea, the US, and China.
+However, no formal peace treaty has been signed, meaning North and South Korea remain technically at war.
+In 2021, discussions about formally ending the war were held, but no agreement was reached.

 Things to see in War Memorial of Korea